Some posts contain compensated links. Please read this disclaimer for more info.

 Durmitor National Park

-Arguably the most well-known of the national parks in Montenegro, Durmitor National Park lies in the north of the country and is bordered by three river canyons, including the deepest one in Europe.
+Arguably the most well-known of the national parks in Montenegro, Durmitor National Park lies in the country’s north and is bordered by three river canyons, including the deepest one in Europe.

 Characterized by rugged mountain ranges, shimmering lakes, and those awe-inspiring gorges, this is the place to go if you’re looking for an epic adventure.
 Hiking trails crisscross the mountains while the rivers offer excellent whitewater rafting.
 Because of its historical, geological, and natural importance, Durmitor National Park has been designated World Heritage by UNESCO.

 Highlights: Tara River Canyon, eighteen glacial lakes (known locally as “the eyes of the mountains”), and 48 mountains higher than 2,000 meters (6,561 feet).
-It’s wonderful to visit during the winter months too!
+It’s beautiful to visit during the winter months too!

 Directions: From the coast, the quickest way to get to Žabljak, the park’s main gateway, is on the P5 highway through Nikšić and Šavnik.
 There are also daily buses to Žabljak from the capital, Podgorica.